root2185/multi-timer/README.md

 Settings are saved in your home with in the .multi-timer file.
 (You can make a copy).

-The yad and libnotify-bin package are required, this install it on Debian:
+The yad and libnotify-bin package are required, this install them on Debian:

 `apt install yad libnotify-bin`